 How often should I service my system?

-We recommend that you have your water treatment services every year for preventative maintenance and your radon system serviced every two years.
+We recommend that you have your water treatment systems serviced YEARLY for preventative maintenance.

 How often should I test my water?